 Vendor General Terms & Conditions

 - Compensation and Payment.
-Company shall pay Contractor for Work in connection with this Agreement at the rates specified in the Work Order.
-Contractor shall submit detailed written invoice to Company by the fifth (5th) day of each month, setting forth the nature and time spent in the performance of Work rendered in the previous month, along with such records, receipts, or other evidence of payment for items for which reimbursement is requested by Contractor from Company.
+Company shall pay Subcontractor for Work in connection with this Agreement at the rates specified in the Work Order.
+Subcontractor shall submit detailed written invoice to Company by the fifth (5th) day of each month, setting forth the nature and time spent in the performance of Work rendered in the previous month, along with such records, receipts, or other evidence of payment for items for which reimbursement is requested by Subcontractor from Company.
 Company shall only pay for Services set forth in the scope of the Work.
 Any additional services require approval in writing from Company.
-If the additional services are not approved in writing, all work performed outside the Scope of the Work will be at no cost to Company and at sole risk to Contractor.
-Additionally, Contractor agrees to be paid if Company is paid by Client.
-Client’s payment to the Company is a condition precedent to payment of Contractor; and the Contractor is to bear the risk of the Client’s nonpayment.
-Company shall pay Contractor within 20 days of receipt of payment form Client.
+If the additional services are not approved in writing, all work performed outside the Scope of the Work will be at no cost to Company and at sole risk to Subcontractor.
+Additionally, Subcontractor agrees to be paid if Company is paid by Client.
+Client’s payment to the Company is a condition precedent to payment of Subcontractor; and the Subcontractor is to bear the risk of the Client’s nonpayment.
+Company shall pay Subcontractor within 20 days of receipt of payment form Client.

 - Work Product.
-Contractor acknowledges and agrees that all tangible work product prepared by Contractor under this Agreement, including with limitation, drawings, data, models and specifications, computer programs (owned by Company or developed by the Contractor for Company) shall at all times belong to Company and may be used by Company for any purpose, without fee.
-Contractor also acknowledges that all right, title and interest in and to the work product is the sole and exclusive property of Company.
+Subcontractor acknowledges and agrees that all tangible work product prepared by Subcontractor under this Agreement, including with limitation, drawings, data, models and specifications, computer programs (owned by Company or developed by the Subcontractor for Company) shall at all times belong to Company and may be used by Company for any purpose, without fee.
+Subcontractor also acknowledges that all right, title and interest in and to the work product is the sole and exclusive property of Company.
 Work product is defined as any inventions or discoveries (invented or conceived by Vendor) during the performance of the data, software, graphics, designs, notes, ideas, know-how, concepts, and processes.

 - Confidentiality.
-Contractor shall only utilize information received from Company for the purpose of providing the Work contemplated under this Agreement.
-Contractor shall not divulge, directly or indirectly, any information acquired by Contractor from Company in the performance of this Agreement to any third party without the express written consent of Company.
-Any demand for such information shall be forwarded to Company within forty-eight (48) hours of receipt of such demand by Contractor.
+Subcontractor shall only utilize information received from Company for the purpose of providing the Work contemplated under this Agreement.
+Subcontractor shall not divulge, directly or indirectly, any information acquired by Subcontractor from Company in the performance of this Agreement to any third party without the express written consent of Company.
+Any demand for such information shall be forwarded to Company within forty-eight (48) hours of receipt of such demand by Subcontractor.

-- Contractor’s Responsibilities.
-To the extent applicable, Contractor shall bear sole responsibility for (a) jobsite safety; (b) notifying third parties including any governmental agency or prospective purchaser, of the existence of any hazardous or dangerous materials located in or around the Project site; and (c) providing and updating Company with accurate information regarding existing conditions, including the existence of hazardous or dangerous materials, proposed Project site uses, the correct location of Project property boundaries, any change in Project plans, and all subsurface installations, such as pipes, tanks, cables and utilities within the Project site.
-Contractor shall cooperate with all requests by Company, including obtaining permission for access to the Project site.
-Contractor releases Company from liability for any incorrect advice, judgment or decision based on inaccurate information furnished by Contractor or others.
+- Subcontractor’s Responsibilities.
+To the extent applicable, Subcontractor shall bear sole responsibility for (a) jobsite safety; (b) notifying third parties including any governmental agency or prospective purchaser, of the existence of any hazardous or dangerous materials located in or around the Project site; and (c) providing and updating Company with accurate information regarding existing conditions, including the existence of hazardous or dangerous materials, proposed Project site uses, the correct location of Project property boundaries, any change in Project plans, and all subsurface installations, such as pipes, tanks, cables and utilities within the Project site.
+Subcontractor shall cooperate with all requests by Company, including obtaining permission for access to the Project site.
+Subcontractor releases Company from liability for any incorrect advice, judgment or decision based on inaccurate information furnished by Subcontractor or others.

 - Samples.
-To the extent applicable, all samples shall remain the property of the Contractor.
-Contractor shall promptly, at its cost, remove and lawfully dispose of samples, cuttings and hazardous materials.
+To the extent applicable, all samples shall remain the property of the Subcontractor.
+Subcontractor shall promptly, at its cost, remove and lawfully dispose of samples, cuttings, and hazardous materials.
 Company shall preserve samples obtained no longer than sixty (60) days after the issuance of any document that includes the data obtained from those samples, unless otherwise agreed to by the parties.
-After that date, Company may dispose of the samples or return them to Contractor at Contractor’s cost.
+After that date, Company may dispose of the samples or return them to Subcontractor at Subcontractor’s cost.

-- Independent Contractor Status.
-The Work to be rendered under this Agreement is that of an independent contractor.
-Contractor is not to be considered an agent or employee of Company for any purpose, and neither Contractor nor any of Contractor’s agents or employees are entitled to any of the benefits that Company provides for its employees.
-Company is interested only in the results to be achieved and Contractor will be solely and entirely responsible for its acts and for the acts of its agents or employees during the performance of this Agreement.
-If Contractor is providing personal services as an individual, Contractor: (1) is engaged as an independent contractor and will be responsible for any Federal or State taxes applicable to this payment; (2) will not be eligible for any Federal Social Security, State Workers' Compensation, or unemployment insurance; (3) is not an officer, employee, or agent of the Company and will not be under the direction and control of Company; (4) is not currently employed by the Federal Government and the amount charged does not exceed the normal charge for the type of service provided if payment is to be charged against Federal funds; and (5) must furnish Form CO-477 in duplicate with this Agreement if Contractor is a non-resident alien and claims exemption from Federal withholding tax.
-It is understood that Company does not agree to use Contractor exclusively.
+- Independent Subcontractor Status.
+The Work to be rendered under this Agreement is that of an independent Subcontractor.
+Subcontractor is not to be considered an agent or employee of Company for any purpose, and neither Subcontractor nor any of Subcontractor’s agents or employees are entitled to any of the benefits that Company provides for its employees.
+Company is interested only in the results to be achieved and Subcontractor will be solely and entirely responsible for its acts and for the acts of its agents or employees during the performance of this Agreement.
+If Subcontractor is providing personal services as an individual, Subcontractor: (1) is engaged as an independent subcontractor and will be responsible for any Federal or State taxes applicable to this payment; (2) will not be eligible for any Federal Social Security, State Workers' Compensation, or unemployment insurance; (3) is not an officer, employee, or agent of the Company and will not be under the direction and control of Company; (4) is not currently employed by the Federal Government and the amount charged does not exceed the normal charge for the type of service provided if payment is to be charged against Federal funds; and (5) must furnish Form CO-477 in duplicate with this Agreement if Subcontractor is a non-resident alien and claims exemption from Federal withholding tax.
+It is understood that Company does not agree to use Subcontractor exclusively.
 It is further understood that it is free to contract for similar Work to be performed for others while under contract with Company.
 Solely for the purposes of any workers’ compensation law that might be applicable to the personnel involved in performance of this Agreement, Company herein shall be considered the “statutory employer” of Subcontractor’s employees, agents, or subcontractors, as that term is defined under appropriate workers’ compensation law or to the fullest extent permitted by LA-R.S.
 23: 106, as amended.
 Nothing in this Section negates any other provision of this Agreement that addresses the independent subcontractor status of Subcontractor its employees; agents, or subcontractors, nor means that Company or any of its Affiliates shall be the “employer” of Subcontractor’s employees, agents, or subcontractors for any other purpose.

 - Environmental Liability.
-Contractor shall indemnify Company for any environmental liability or adverse effects related to contamination that may be discovered during environmental investigation activities conducted under this Contract at Company’s facilities or property which was caused, either directly or indirectly, by current or past operations at the facility or property by the Contractor.
-Further, Contractor shall be responsible for such environmental liability that may be discovered from investigations performed under this Agreement.
+Subcontractor shall indemnify Company for any environmental liability or adverse effects related to contamination that may be discovered during environmental investigation activities conducted under this Contract at Company’s facilities or property which was caused, either directly or indirectly, by current or past operations at the facility or property by the Subcontractor.
+Further, Subcontractor shall be responsible for such environmental liability that may be discovered from investigations performed under this Agreement.

 - Changed Conditions.
-If during the course of performance of this Agreement conditions or circumstances are discovered which were not contemplated by Contractor at the commencement of this Agreement, Contractor shall notify Company of the newly discovered conditions or circumstances, and the Parties shall renegotiate, in good faith, the terms and conditions of this Agreement.
-If amended terms and conditions cannot be agreed upon within thirty (30) days after notice, Company may terminate this Agreement and Contractor shall be paid for its Work through the date of termination.
+If during the course of performance of this Agreement conditions or circumstances are discovered which were not contemplated by Subcontractor at the commencement of this Agreement, Subcontractor shall notify Company of the newly discovered conditions or circumstances, and the Parties shall renegotiate, in good faith, the terms and conditions of this Agreement.
+If amended terms and conditions cannot be agreed upon within thirty (30) days after notice, Company may terminate this Agreement and Subcontractor shall be paid for its Work through the date of termination.

 - Flow-Down Provision.
-Contractor acknowledges that its participation in the Work may be contingent upon its acceptance of additional provisions found in Company’s Prime Contract with Client, and Contractor agrees to be bound to the same extent as Company is bound with its Prime Contract.
-Contractor acknowledges that job-specific communication with Client is the responsibility of Company and Contractor will not initiate job-specific communication, written or verbal, with Client unless directed to do so by Company.
+Subcontractor acknowledges that its participation in the Work may be contingent upon its acceptance of additional provisions found in Company’s Prime Contract with Client, and Subcontractor agrees to be bound to the same extent as Company is bound with its Prime Contract.
+Subcontractor acknowledges that job-specific communication with Client is the responsibility of Company and Subcontractor will not initiate job-specific communication, written or verbal, with Client unless directed to do so by Company.